A Geometric Analysis of Small-sized Language Model Hallucinations: Methodology

+To study the impact of representation on geometric structure, we analyse each response under two embedding regimes: (i) {complete responses}, embedded directly using the sentence encoder; and (ii) {stemmed responses}, obtained by applying morphological stemming to reduce lexical variation while preserving semantic content.
+In what follows, we focus on complete responses, while results related to stemmed responses can be found in Appendix~\ref{sec:stemmed}.

-\paragraph{LLM-as-a-Judge Evaluation} We adopt an LLM-as-a-judge strategy to categorize model responses as \emph{genuine} (G, factually correct), \emph{hallucinated} (H), or \emph{unknown} (U), where the latter corresponds to responses that explicitly acknowledge uncertainty or lack of knowledge.
-Large-sized LLM judging has recently emerged as a scalable alternative to human annotation for assessing factual correctness, reasoning quality, and independent evaluation of model outputs~\cite{Zheng_Chiang_Sheng_etal_23,pkezik2025llmlagbench}, demonstrating strong correlation with human judgments at a fraction of the cost~\cite{Liu_Iter_Xu_etal_23}.
+\bfheading{LLM-as-a-Judge Evaluation} We adopt an LLM-as-a-judge strategy to categorise model responses as \emph{Genuine} (G, factually correct), \emph{Hallucinated} (H), or \emph{Unknown} (U), where the latter corresponds to responses that explicitly acknowledge uncertainty or lack of knowledge.
+Large-sized LLM judging has recently emerged as a scalable alternative to human annotation for assessing factual correctness, reasoning quality, and independent evaluation of model outputs~\cite{zheng2023,pkezik2025llmlagbench}, demonstrating strong correlation with human judgements at a fraction of the cost~\cite{Liu_Iter_Xu_etal_23}.
 We employ this paradigm using a fixed, high-capacity, proprietary model (Claude~4.5 Sonnet), treated here as an external oracle.
-Responses labeled as \emph{unknown} are excluded from the present analysis, allowing us to focus on the geometric and statistical properties of factually grounded versus hallucinated generations.
-This labeling step transforms unstructured collections of stochastic model outputs into labeled sets in embedding space.
-The annotation enables the study of distributional structure, separability, and failure behavior, also supporting the propagation of annotations from a limited number of judged responses to larger sets of generated responses.
+Responses labelled as \emph{unknown} (0.73\%) are excluded from the present analysis, allowing us to focus on the geometric and statistical properties of factually grounded versus hallucinated generations.
+The annotation enables the study of distributional structure, separability, and failure behaviour, also supporting the propagation of annotations from a limited number of judged responses to larger sets of generated responses.